Kratom Guides

 (LEGAL)

-California is known for its laid-back views towards botanical medicine.
+California is known for its laid-back views toward botanical medicine.
 It was the first state to legalize medical marijuana in the 1990s; recreational marijuana is also legal today.
 So what is their take on kratom?

 City officials decided to classify it with synthetic drugs such as bath salts, spices, etc. This is the usual classification that states or cities will go with when banning kratom.